Atomium: Expo 58 and posterity

 Since opening, only six of the nine spheres have been accessible to the public: the three on the central axis and the three on the lower outer edges.
 Each sphere has two main floors and an additional lower floor reserved for service.
 Tubes with a diameter of 3 m connect the spheres along the cube's twelve edges and all eight vertices to the centre.
 The central tube contains Europe's fastest lift at the time of construction, with a speed of 5 m/s, installed by the Belgian branch of the Swiss firm Schlieren (subsequently taken over by Schindler).
 It allows 22 people to reach the summit in just 23 seconds.
 The escalators installed in the oblique tubes are also among the longest in Europe, with the longest measuring 35 m.

 The three upper outer spheres lack vertical support and are therefore not open to the public for safety reasons (to minimise foot traffic in the spheres).
 The original design called for no leg supports on the three lower outer spheres; the structure was simply to rest on the singular mid-bottom sphere.
-However, wind tunnel tests proved that such a structure would have toppled in an 80 km/h wind, whilst winds of up to 140 km/h have been recorded in Belgium.
+However, wind-tunnel tests proved that such a structure would have toppled in an 80 km/h wind, whilst winds of up to 140 km/h have been recorded in Belgium.
 Support columns were thus added under the three spheres in question to provide sufficient resistance against overturning.

-The Atomium, designed to last six months, was not destined to survive the 1958 World's Fair, but its popularity and success made it a major element of Brussels' landscape.
+The Atomium, designed to last six months, was not intended to survive the 1958 World's Fair, but its popularity and success made it a major element of Brussels' landscape.
 Its destruction was therefore postponed year after year, until the city's authorities decided to keep it.
 However, for thirty years, little maintenance work was done.
 Still, the building continued to serve as the backdrop for major events and competitions.
 In 1960, the 47th Tour de France passed in front of it during its inaugural stages.
 From 1960 to 1962, the Brussels Motor Grand Prix automobile race was also organised nearby.